SteveLauC/Notes/database/Database_System_Concepts/Ch14_Indexing.md

    >
    > And you can infer that Open Hashing is more popular.

-   For Closed Hashing, we only have that array, in your data structure class, you have learned some ways to handle collision, they belong to Closed Hashing.
+   For Closed Hashing, we only have that array, in my data structure class, I have learned some ways to handle collision using just the array, they belong to Closed Hashing.

    [Open Hashing vs Closed Hashing](https://programming.guide/hash-tables-open-vs-closed-addressing.html)

-1. Hash index can handle equality queries efficiently (`O(1)` time complexity)
+3. Hash index can handle equality queries efficiently (`O(1)` time complexity)

    Unlike B+Tree, hash index cannot do range query.

-2. For a disk-based hash indexes, a bucket could be a linked list of blocks.
+4. For a disk-based hash index, a bucket could be a linked list of blocks.
    Every block contains records or index entries.

    ![diagram](https://github.com/SteveLauC/pic/blob/main/Screenshot%20from%202023-06-24%2013-58-56.png)